villekf/OMEGA/README.md

 ### MATLAB & Octave

-Raw list-mode data with non-GATE data is still experimental (i.e. the data needs to be formatted in the same way as done in OMEGA).
+Raw data with non-GATE data is still experimental (i.e. the data needs to be formatted in the same way as done in OMEGA).

 Multi-device/GPU reconstruction only supports OSEM and MLEM.